spacedriveapp/spacedrive/docs/developers/architecture/key-manager.md

 The key manager handles all keys used for encrypting and decrypting files/containers, and is essentially an entire password manager built into Spacedrive.

-To function, it requires a master key (which is provided during library creation).
+To function, it requires a master password (which is provided during library creation).
 Do **not** lose this key, as it is not recoverable.

-The `keymount` and `keystore` refer to the area in memory where each type of keys are stored.
+The `keymount` and `keystore` refer to the area in memory where each key types are stored.

 ## Audits